goharbor/harbor/tests/testcases/Group7-Replication/7-03-Proj-replication-rules-disable.md

 # Expected outcome:

 * Rule can be disabled.
+Replication jobs in queues will be canceled

 # Possible Problems:
 None